olatundesowobi/socmedia/README.md

 You will need to provide :
   - The name of the social media site
-  - The an image of the social media website in case font awesome is not available. (this is automatically resized by views)
+  - The URL for the social media site
-  - a link to the social media website
+  - The Alternative text label link to the social media website
+  - The font awesome Icon link i.e for facebook fa-facebook
-  - alternnative text for the link
+  - Ignore the Image Field
-  - the Font Awesome Code in a text field for example '<i class="fab fa-facebook-square"></i>'
-  - The Fonnt Awesome code in a rich text editor.
-Make sure to make Text Format Full HTML and click Source on editor before placing the Font Awesome code i.e '<i class="fab fa-facebook-square"></i>'
-    This should be identical to the textfield entry.
-Note: There may be an error with rendering in the HTMLEditor but the change is saved
-  - Don't forget to press save and repeat this for all the Social media Icons
+  - In the Image Icon Field place a fallback image if the usite is unable to use font awesome

 ## Setting up the Block

-1. To Provide the Social media links there is a Block called Example that can be placedd on the site on the Block Layout page /admin/structure/block.
+1. To Provide the Social media links there is a Block called Social Media Websites that can be placedd on the site on the Block Layout page /admin/structure/block.
 2. Once the Block is placed you should get a list of Social media links on the pages where the Block is made available.

 ## Setting up the Social media links to Use Font Awesome